 A guest post by an Egg Donor

-Now Fentanyl has been in the news quite a bit lately but when administered in correct doses by a doctor it’s a fairly safe medication that will be important in helping control your pain during the procedure.
-It has a shorter half-life than other pain control medications which means your recovery time afterward will be quicker.
-Versed is a sedative that will help you relax (I know I’m always super nervous just before retrieval no matter how many times I go through it!).
+Now Fentanyl has been in the news quite a bit lately.
+However, when administered in correct doses by a doctor it’s a fairly safe medication that will be important in helping control your pain during the procedure.
+It has a shorter half-life than other pain control medications which means your recovery time will be quicker.
+Versed is a sedative that will help you relax (I know I’m always nervous just before retrieval no matter how many times I go through it!).
 Versed often has an amnesia effect on most people so depending on how much the doctor gives (and this varies quite a bit from clinic to clinic) you might feel like you’ve slept through the whole thing or have a very patchy memory.

-You will have an oxygen and heart rate monitor hooked up to monitor your vital signs during the whole process and while you’re recovering.
+You will have an oxygen and heart rate monitor hooked up to assess your vital signs during the whole process and afterwards, while you’re recovering.
 The egg retrieval itself is actually quite a short procedure, typically lasting between 15-30 minutes.
 If you are feeling pain during the procedure, you can request to have a bit more pain control added to your IV line.

 Want to become an Egg Donor?